aibiassi-054/Avalock/README.md

 The high level design is as follows:
 ![Alt Text](https://github.com/aibiassi-054/Avalock/blob/main/Avalock%20system.png)

+1. **Remix Solution 1** - The first version of the solution was compiled and deployed using Remix IDE.
+2. **Docker Infrastructure Solution 2** - Scalable and containerized deployment.
+3. **Avacloud/Core Solution 3** - Integration with Avacloud for enhanced blockchain functionality.

+**Key Components**
 The key components of the solution are:
 1. Front End:
 - Application front end: the user interacts with the front end UI